AlejandroSZIOSA/movies-web-app/README.md

 Installation

-1-Clone the repository from github
+1-Download the web-app from github
+2-extract the content of the downloaded zip file into your own selected directory 3-Open your selected directory with Vscode
+4-In Vs Code, open the terminal
-2-Inside the root app directory, type npm install in the terminal
+5-Inside the root app directory, type npm install in the terminal

 Running the web app
-3-Inside the root app directory, type npm run dev
+6-Inside the root app directory, type npm run dev

 Tools
 -Firefox Developer Edition